 The group assesses at the end of reporting period whether there is objective evidence that a financial asset or a group of financial assets is impaired.
 In the case of equity securities classified as available-for-sale financial assets, a significant or prolonged decline in the fair value of the security below its cost is considered an indication that the securities are impaired.
 If any such evidence exists, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that equity security previously recognised in the consolidated income statement - is reclassified from equity to the consolidated income statement.
 Such impairment losses are not reversed through the consolidated income statement where there is subsequent increase in the fair value of the equity securities.
-In the case of loans and receivables, the impairment policy is set out in note 2(i).
+In the case of loans and receivables, the provision for impairment is established only if there is objective evidence of impairment as a result of one or more events that occurred after initial recognition of the asset (a "loss event") and that loss event (or events) has an impact on the estimated future cash flows of the financial asset that can be reliably estimated.
+The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
+The carrying amount of the assets is reduced through the use of an allowance account, and the amount of the loss is recognised in the consolidated income statement.
+When a debtor is uncollectible, it is written off against the allowance account for debtors.
+Subsequent recoveries of amounts previously written off are credited in the consolidated income statement.

-(i) Trade and Other Debtors
+(j) Trade Debtors